Recommended for any European traders looking for low stock and ETF fees and a good mobile trading platform

-LYNX provides only a one-step login.
-A two-step login would be safer.
+LYNX provides only one-step login.
+A two-step login process would be safer.

-The order functions are great, probably the largest list in the market.
-Some of them are designed for advanced, professional traders.
-A couple of order types:
+The order functions are great, ranking among the most extensive on the market.
+Some of them are intended for advanced, professional traders.
+A few examples of available order types:

 - Trailing stop